Whiplash pain related to car accidents

 Quebec Task Force Rewrites Whiplash Protocols, June 5, 1995, Dynamic Chiropractic, Vol. 13, No. 12, p.
 28

-Treatment for whiplash pain in Dade, Broward, or Palm Beach county:
+Treatment for whiplash pain in Dade and Broward county:

 Our goal at Accident Pain Clinics of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
 Quality services are the least we can provide to help patients through the stressful times after a car accident.
 In addition we provide transportation to each of our offices for any auto accident complications.
 Call our office for a medical evaluation today at 855-954-2273.